juji-io/datalevin/doc/search.md

 ## Benchmark

-The detail of benchmark comparison with Lucene is [here](../search-bench/).
+The details of benchmark comparison with Lucene is [here](../search-bench/).
 The summary is that we beat Lucene in search speed, but lags in write speed, as expected.